Code of Health and Disability Services - Consumer Rights

 Your health information

-Capital & Coast District Health Board (CCDHB) collects and holds information about all of our patients so we can provide the right care and treatment.
+Te Whatu Ora Capital, Coast and Hutt Valley collects and holds information about all of our patients so we can provide the right care and treatment.
 Your information is confidential and the only staff who are allowed to see your records are those who are involved in your care.

-If you are or have been a patient or client of CCDHB you have a right to ask and be given access to personal health information.
+If you are or have been a patient or client of ours, you have a right to ask and be given access to personal health information.

 Read more about accessing health information here.